sdpjswl/ASJTagsView/README.md

 # ASJTagsView

 `ASJTagsView` is a UI component that lets you create a view full of tags with a delete icon.
 These are usually used to show search queries.
 They can be found in apps like Flipkart and Pinterest.

 # Installation

-Cocoapods is the recommended way to install this library.
+CocoaPods is the recommended way to install this library.
 Add this command to your `Podfile`:

 ```
 pod 'ASJTagsView'
 ```

 # Usage

 Setting up is incredibly easy.
 Simply drop a `UIScrollView` on your storyboard or xib and change the class to `ASJTagsView`.

 ![alt tag](Images/CustomClass.png)